Something went wrong

 16-year-old patients with 5-in-1 PENBRAYA1,2

-One less injection is needed for healthy adolescents at age 16 to complete the recommended meningococcal vaccination schedule compared to separate MenACWY and MenB vaccines.1,2Based on data in the CDC enhanced meningococcal surveillance reports from 2017 to 2022 for 16- to 23-year-olds.
-The number of cases for each serogroup were as follows: MenA=0; MenB=120;
+One less injection is needed for healthy adolescents at age 16 to complete the recommended meningococcal vaccination schedule compared to separate MenACWY and MenB vaccines.1Based on data in the CDC-enhanced meningococcal surveillance reports from 2017 to 2022 for 16- to 23-year-olds.
+The number of cases for each serogroup were as follows: MenA=0; MenB=120; MenC=20; MenW=5; MenY=9; other/unknown=31; and non-groupable=49.4-9PENBRAYA was studied and approved as part of a 2-dose series to help prevent invasive disease caused by Neisseria meningitidis serogroups A, B, C, W, and Y.2,14PENBRAYA will not protect 100% of vaccinated individuals.2,14CDC=Centers for Disease Control and Prevention.

 Quick links